bu-528-sp19/Deduplicating-Cloud-functions/Sample.md

 **It targets:**

-   * The OpenWhisk platform on MOC
-   * End users who just submits the stateless functions for executions without worrying internal details as it saves them money by saving the functions calls in an instance.
+   * Cloud vendors who design their serverless build environement.
+This will execute stateless functions without worrying internal details as it saves them money by saving the functions calls in an instance.

 ** **